Managing schemas

 As above, change the database name, username, command name, and environment variable prefix to match your application.

-Create the migration
+Create the initial migration

 1. Start a PostgreSQL server into which the current database schema can be created.